 The runs here are much shorter than those of the Alps, and the weather is not too reliable, but after a heavy fall of snow, skiing in Scotland is fabulous.
-When the sun is shining, and the snow is good, skiers can have a magnificent experience with beautiful surroundings and some great hospitality.
+When the sun is shining, and the snow is good, skiers can have a magnificent experience with beautiful surroundings, and you can enjoy some great hospitality too.

 Scotland has five superb ski centres: The Nevis Range, Glencoe, Glenshee, The Lecht and Cairngorm Mountain.
 They are all great places to visit for skiing in Scotland, and the snow is kept in great condition.
-The Nevis range offers the highest skiing in Scotland with a variety of testing slopes and modern facilities.
-This is the ideal location, providing rewarding runs for all, regardless if you’re a beginner or an expert.
+The Nevis range has the highest skiing in Scotland with a variety of testing slopes and modern facilities.
+This would be the ideal location, providing rewarding runs for all, regardless if you’re a beginner or an expert.

 All of Scotland’s resorts offer relatively cheap skiing, and magnificent landscapes, worth a visit for this alone.
 Scotland is a popular destination for all outdoor activity holidays, and there is a great variety of accommodation available, including Holiday Cottages.
 Skiing in Scotland provides a good challenge for winter sport enthusiasts, and they say if you can ski Scotland you can ski anywhere in the world.